shivChitinous/image-annals/module_9_README.txt

 Note:
 The gui can be used to manually classify other plates.
-The bacterial_colony folder also contains the labelled images in the form of .csv files (ex: labelled_colony_1.csv can be imported as an image).
+The bacterial_colony folder also contains a zipped folder 'labelled_colonies.zip'.
+Extract labelled images from this in the form of .csv files (ex: labelled_colony_1.csv can be imported as an image as in module_9_testing.ipynb).